jamen/fast-args/README.md

 ```

 The majority of functions out there don't go over 6 arguments.
 So, this uses a switch for manually making an array when there are 1 through 6 arguments, and then falls back on a fast custom slice for any number of arguments higher than that.

+**Note:** Use [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) for the fastest method of variadic functions in ES6.
+This module is second best, also for anything ES5 and below.

 ## Installation